Blacksujit/IntelliSense/README.md

 ## 🧠 Cool Things to Know

-1. **Adaptive Learning**: IntelliSense uses adaptive learning algorithms to improve its performance over time based on user interactions.
+1. **Adaptive Learning**: QuantumLens uses adaptive learning algorithms to improve its performance over time based on user interactions.

 2. **Privacy-Focused**: We prioritize user privacy by implementing state-of-the-art encryption for all data processing.

 3. **Customizable UI**: The interface can be customized to suit individual preferences, enhancing user experience.

-4. **API Integration**: IntelliSense can be easily integrated with other applications through our robust API.
+4. **API Integration**: QuantumLens can be easily integrated with other applications through our robust API.

 5. **Offline Mode**: Some features are available offline, ensuring functionality even without an internet connection.

 ## 🚧 Challenges Faced

-During the development of IntelliSense, we encountered several challenges:
+During the development of QuantumLens, we encountered several challenges:

 1. **Scalability**: Ensuring the system could handle multiple requests simultaneously without compromising performance.